gonzomir/minimal-share-buttons/readme.txt

 * Doesn't spy on your users - the plugin doesn't load any thitd-party scripts that record your user's activity on your site, doesn't set or read any cookies.
 * GDPR-hasle-free - since the plugin doesn't leak personal information to third parties, this makes it easier for website owners to comply with the European privacy regulations.
 * Accessibility - the share links have labels, read by screen readers and visible for keyboard users.
+* Gutenberg and WordPress 5.0 ready - the plugin provides block that displays the share buttons so that authors can place them wherever they want in the post content.

 == Installation ==